sandeepansg/claude_prj1/readme.md

 These properties allow for secure key exchange similar to the Diffie-Hellman protocol, but based on the difficulty of the Chebyshev polynomial discrete logarithm problem, which is believed to be resistant to quantum attacks.

+### Feistel Network

+The Feistel network is a symmetric structure used in block ciphers.
+It consists of multiple rounds where the block is divided into two parts, and one part is transformed using a round function that depends on the other part and a subkey.
+The Feistel structure has the advantage that encryption and decryption operations are very similar, even identical in some cases, requiring only a reversal of the key schedule.

+### S-boxes

+Substitution boxes (S-boxes) are a basic component of symmetric key algorithms which perform substitution.
+In our implementation, S-boxes are dynamically generated from the shared secret, providing a unique transformation for each key exchange session.

 ## Project Structure

 ```